 Supreme Court will hear disputes on Trump's financial records

-The Supreme Court will hear arguments in March over whether President Trump must turn over his financial records in several different investigations at the state and federal level.
+The Supreme Court will hear arguments in March over whether President Trump must turn over his financial records in several different investigations.
 The president and his legal team have been trying to shield his financial records from investigators in New York and Congress.

 A lower court had decided the president's financial records must be turned over, but that decision will be stayed until the Supreme Court reaches a decision.
 Manhattan District Attorney Cyrus Vance Jr. is attempting to enforce a grand jury subpoena for the president to turn over eight years of tax returns from the president's accounting firm, and congressional committees are attempting to obtain a broad range of the president's past financial records.